jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, Qt, QtQuick, QML, Python, Linux, Windows, MacOS, Android, iOS, Objective-C++, Git
 * **Contributions:** Qt
-* As the first developer hired after spin-off from Willow Garage, joined the embedded and client (“pilot”) software team for the acclaimed Beam remote presence robot
+* As the first developer hired after spin-off from Willow Garage, wrote core C++, QML, CMake, and Python code on the embedded and client (“pilot”) software team for the acclaimed Beam remote presence robot
-* Ported pilot software to iOS and Android, successfully devising a mobile driving model and UI that achieved both safety and usability
+* Ported pilot software to iOS and Android, devising a safe and usable mobile driving model and UI
-* Led the addition of a high-definition PTZ camera and laser pointer feature: delegated tasks, collaborated on design, and contributed code
+* Led the project that added a high-definition PTZ camera and laser pointer feature
 * Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization
-* Authored a network diagnostics tool and UI for troubleshooting call quality issues
+* Wrote tools and UI for gathering network diagnostics to improve call quality; owned all pseudo-TCP and relay-related code
-* Assumed ownership of the pseudo-TCP and relay-related code, ensuring reliable connections worldwide
-* Fixed bugs, wrote unit tests, reviewed code, and conducted technical job interviews

 #### **PrintFleet Inc.** | Kingston ON CA

 ##### **Senior Software Developer** | July 2012 \- May 2013

 * **Technologies:** ASP, ASP.NET, C\#, SQL, JavaScript, HTML, CSS, Windows
-* Fixed and improved the core asset management web software product
+* Wrote server- and client-side code on the asset management web software team
 * Internationalized code, automated text extraction and substitution, and oversaw localization
 * Redesigned and rewrote a distributed scheduling architecture for improved device notifications
 * Contributed to the design and delivery of a clean public REST API to open up programmatic querying